hjicks/ga-sd/doc/90-end.md

 # Summary

-s what do we have learned today?
+So what do we have learned today?

 ===